Understanding the Role of Photoperiod in Plant Growth

 hydroponic growing tomatoes

-Innovations in photoperiodic horticulture lighting have revolutionized the way we control and optimize light exposure for plant growth.
-These advancements have provided growers with greater flexibility and precision in manipulating duration and photoperiod, leading to improved crop performance and increased yields.
+Photoperiodic horticulture lighting has revolutionized the way we control and optimize light exposure for plant growth.
+This advancement has provided growers with greater flexibility and precision in manipulating duration and photoperiod, leading to improved crop performance and increased yields.

 • Photosynthesis and biomass production